wilseypa/warped/README.md

 # Prerequisites
 WARPED depends on an MPI implementation.
 It has only been tested with [mpich](http://www.mpich.org/), although other implementations may work.

-If building from the git repository, you  will also need the GNU Autotools tool-chain, including Automake, Autoconf, and Libtool.
+If building from the git repository instead of a tarball, you  will also need the GNU Autotools tool-chain, including Automake, Autoconf, and Libtool.

 # License